martachesnova/MachineLearning-Supervised/README.md

 ## Consider the models

 I created and compared two models on this data: a logistic regression, and a random forests classifier.
-Before I created, fitted, and scored the models, I made a prediction as to which model would perform better (I described why I thought one model would be better than other in the [Notebook](/CreditRiskEvaluator.ipynb).
+Before I created, fitted, and scored the models, I made a prediction as to which model would perform better (I described why I thought one model would be better than other in the [Credit Risk Evaluator Notebook](/CreditRiskEvaluator.ipynb)).
 ## Fit a LogisticRegression model and RandomForestClassifier model

 I created a LogisticRegression model, fitted it to the data, and printed the model's score.
 Then, did the same for a RandomForestClassifier.